2025 Tarlac local elections

 Local elections were held in Tarlac on May 12, 2025, as part of the 2025 Philippine general election.
-Tarlac voters will elect a governor, a vice governor, and 10 out of 13 members of the Tarlac Provincial Board.
+Registered and valid voters from Tarlac shall elect all local positions: a governor, vice governor, municipal/city mayor, municipal/city vice mayor, municipal/city councilors, as well as members of the Sangguniang Panlalawigan where 10 out of 13 member shall be elected.